-Bridging finance is short term funding.
-It is there to ‘bridge’ the gap from one specific point to another.
-And is used until you have a more permanent funding arrangement in place.
+Bridging finance is a key form of short term funding.
+It exists to ‘bridge’ the gap from one lending requirement to another, and is used until you have a more permanent (and generally traditional) funding arrangement in place.

-Bridging finance is generally quick and easy to establish allowing you to act quickly on opportunities as they arise.
+Bridging finance is generally quite quick and easy to establish, allowing you to act quickly on opportunities as they arise.
 For example covering the time between buying a new property and selling your old one.

 Who uses bridging finance?

 Bridging finance is commonly used in the residential space.
 A property owner has found their dream home and needs to sell their existing property.
 Or a family wants to stay in their home while their new home is being built.

 From a commercial perspective, developers will use bridging finance to carry a project while permits and development approval are sought from council.
 Once the DA is held, the project instantly becomes more attractive to traditional lenders and the bridging finance is paid out, generally through conversion to a conventional construction facility.

 Bridging finance can be used in a corporate setting to ensure business continuity when a partner or family member is exiting the business.
 Payout of the facility can then occur through partner buy-in or traditional long-term financing arrangements.